echoprotocol/echowiki/api-reference/echo-wallet-api/README.md

 ## Sidechain Ethereum

 ### `get_eth_address account`
-Returns information about generated eth address, if then exist and approved, for the given account id.
+Returns information about generated eth address, if exist and approved, for the given account id.

 | Option | Description |
 | :--- | :--- |